 Making art is a continuous process of making decisions.
-It involves concentrated looking, seeing, imagining – and manipulating wonderful materials.
-It is engrossing work, and it is wonderfully fun.
+It involves concentrated looking, seeing, imagining and manipulating materials.
 Ideas feed on each other and multiply.
-Visions and project ideas flood the quieter moments of my life and even my dreams.
-This has always been true.

 I can’t remember a time when I wasn’t drawing, painting or doing some kind of craft.
-My mother always carried drawing supplies in her purse for my sisters and me, for when we needed entertaining.
 At five I tried to make a merry-go-round on the record player turntable, but all the paper pieces kept falling off or blowing away when I turned it on.